Today, customer experience defines a brand. Quality, variety, and discounts are important. Yet, they are minor when it comes to customers’ feelings.

 - Behavioral (email ads based on what a certain customer ordered before)

 - Situational (ads and promos that are linked to holidays and special events)

 Sometimes it takes very little personalization to achieve better results.
-MyAdmissionEssay has recently managed to significantly increase open rate and CTR of their referral program promotion emails.
+MyAdmissionEssay has recently managed to significantly increase the open rate and CTR of their referral program promotion emails.
 It was decided to add a little bit of personalization to the subject line of the email, as well as to the content of the email itself.
-As a result, open rate increased by 28% and CTR by 17%, bringing more repeat orders and more profit.
+As a result, the open rate increased by 28% and CTR by 17%, bringing more repeat orders and more profit.
 Take a look at how these emails differ.

 IBM shares the secret of efficient content strategy.
-Instead of sending cold emails, they invented an amazing personalized content.
+Instead of sending cold emails, they invented amazing personalized content.
 It is delivered through different channels and doesn’t seem generic.

 Let’s say, a customer viewed a sleeping bag in an online shop a few times.
 But they never made a purchase.
 In this case, they receive a personally crafted message about the upcoming hike season.
 Such email or SMS doesn’t trigger negative emotions like when you receive blatant spam.
 On the contrary, it sounds like a thoughtful reminder to get ready for the season.
 And, obviously, to come back for the sleeping bag.

 Yet, content isn’t just verbal information.
 For example, Netflix plays with shows posters.
 Different customers see different posters for the same shows.
 It depends on their preferences and searches history.